-6.3.1 If the governing body provides extended school/college facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply.

-6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off school site, the governing body will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the school on these matters where appropriate.
+- 6.3.1 If the governing body provides extended school/college facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply. - 6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off school site, the governing body will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the school on these matters where appropriate. - 6.3.3 The governing body will use the guidance on 'Keeping children safe in out-of-school settings' which details the safeguarding arrangements that schools and colleges should expect these providers to have in place.

-This policy was ratified on 01/09/22 and will be reviewed on 01/08/23.
+This policy was ratified on 01/09/23 and will be reviewed on 31/08/24

-Signed by the Head of School/Designated Safeguarding Lead: J McGhee Wallace
+Signed by the Headteacher J McGhee Wallace

-Chair of Governors: Dr. Charlotte Woodford
+Chair of Governors Dr. Charlotte Woodford